Dedicated short bias strategy

 Youssef LOURAOUI

 In this article, Youssef LOURAOUI (Bayes Business School, MSc.
-Energy, Trade & Finance, 2021-2022) presents the dedicated short bias strategy, which is a special case of the long/short equity strategy without the long component.
+Energy, Trade & Finance, 2021-2022) presents the dedicated short bias strategy.
 The strategy holds a net short position, which implies more shorts (selling) than long (buying) positions.
 The objective of the dedicated bias strategy is to profit from shorting overvalued equities.

 This article is structured as follow: we introduce the dedicated short bias strategy.
 Then, we present a practical case study to grasp the overall methodology of this strategy.
-We conclude with a presentation of the risk associated with this hedge fund strategy.
+We also present a performance analysis of this strategy and compare it a benchmark representing all hedge fund strategies (Credit Suisse Hedge Fund index) and a benchmark for the global equity market (MSCI All World Index).

 Introduction

-According to Credit Suisse, a dedicated short bias strategy can be defined as follows: “Dedicated Short Bias funds take more short positions than long positions and earn returns by maintaining net short exposure in long and short equities.
+According to Credit Suisse (a financial institution publishing hedge fund indexes), a dedicated short bias strategy can be defined as follows: “Dedicated Short Bias funds take more short positions than long positions and earn returns by maintaining net short exposure in long and short equities.
 Detailed individual company research typically forms the core alpha generation driver of dedicated short bias managers, and a focus on companies with weak cash flow generation is common.
 To affect the short sale, the manager borrows the stock from a counter-party and sells it in the market.
 Short positions are sometimes implemented by selling forward.
 Risk management consists of offsetting long positions and stop-loss strategies”.

 This strategy makes money by short selling overvalued equities.
 The strategy can potentially generate returns in falling markets but would underperform in rising equity market.
 The interesting characteristic of this strategy is that it can potentially offer to investors the added diversification by being non correlated with equity market returns.